Rayckey/ActuatorController_ROS/README.md

 3.Infrequently used modifiable parameters<br>
 4.Infrequently used unmodifiable parameters<br>
 The most accessed parameters can be inquired or modified using ROS messages and services, the less used parameters are only accessible through the ROS Parameter server.
 The unmodifiable information can only be viewed using ROS services
-You can easily see the messages/services typies using:
+You can easily see the messages/services typeis using:
 ```
 $ rostopic type ${TOPIC_NAME}
 $ rosservice type ${SERVICE_NAME}